app-generator/docs-old/content/getting-started-with/django.md

 $ cd hellodjango
 ```

-&#x20;Once our working directory is _hellodjango_ (feel free to use another name), the next step is to call _django-admin_ and generate the project:
+Once our working directory is _hellodjango_ (feel free to use another name), the next step is to call _django-admin_ and generate the project:

 ```
 $ django-admin startproject config .